FGFAnderson/linear-regression-implementation/README.md

 # linear-regression-implementation
-An implementation of univariate and multivariate linear regression using pandas and numpy
+An implementation of univariate and multivariate linear regression using pandas and numpy on the Boston housing dataset